Category: Uncategorized

 2) Forever change the trajectory of your business and career

-But, there were certain ideas inside each episode and conversation that deliver more impact than others.
+But, there were certain ideas inside each episode and conversation that delivered more impact than others.
+Certain insights and nuggets that move the needle a little bit further.

 In this episode, I go back through each conversation from 2022 and extract the most impactful ideas and insights advisors need to know.

-The featured partner for this episode is Knudge, an automated system to help clients actually follow through on their tasks and reach their financial goals.
+• The featured partner for this episode is Knudge, an automated system to help clients actually follow through on their tasks and reach their financial goals.

 67: How To Guide Comfortable Conversations That Actually Inspire Change with Jeremy Keil